TekniskSupport/ST-zigbee-network-map/README.md

 Made primarely for my own use, uses European IDE, so you might need to change the URI on line 9

 First run:
-`pip3 install matplotlib bs4 networkx`
+`pip3 install matplotlib bs4 networkx requests`

 Then run from terminal:
 `python3 scrape-st.py`